Posts

 Not as Planned

 Not as Planned Growing up is never planned Your friends are those who live at hand Next door, round the corner, at street’s end, The same-aged child of your mother’s friend.
-As you get older, and change your schools You begin to play by different rules Choosing those who seem the same as you To realise later that isn’t true.
-You take on beliefs from Mum and Dad, Then throw them off as simply bad, The words of teachers, fresh and new, Soon re-define what makes you, you.
-Your life choices, forks in the road, The good and bad life will bestow, You accept much, and discard some, But all create what you become.
-You hear it said, ‘to get to there I would not have started quite from here’; It takes some time to understand, But growing up is never planned. © Copyright 2025.
+As you get older, and change your schools You begin to play by different rules, Befriending those who think like you You shed most later, hold close a few.
+Beliefs absorbed from Mum and Dad, Start sprouting leaks, aren't ironclad, The words of teachers, fresh and new, Re-define what makes you, you.
+Forks in the road, the choices made, Good and bad roles you have played, All polish smooth, like carborundum, Reveal the person you'll become.
+You hear it said, ‘ to get to there I would not have started quite from here ’; It takes some time to understand, But growing up is never planned. © Copyright 2025.
 Chris Auger.
 All Rights Reserved

 Broken

 Here's the first of the childhood based poems I've written since coming on board.
 I've never forgotten blond, blue eyed Neil.
-Broken It had happened at last, the boy in my class who'd stolen my heart, he'd invited me along to his eleventh birthday party.
-I would finally be in the house I walked past playing it cool on my not-so-fast way to school.
-I had it all planned: as the kiss chase started, I’d run off slowly, half-hearted, as he increased his pace, I’d turn my face, he’d grab me and catch me, and snatch his first kiss, and we’d be in bliss together, forever, in a fantasy land.
-But alas on the day, it didn’t happen that way.
-The grass, once wet, hadn’t dried out quite yet, it was long and quite slippery, and before long had tripped me.
-The romance I’d longed for, for so very long with my ten-year-old heart was over and gone before it could start.
-Maybe it was fate, but the weight of the plaster cast kept us apart. © Copyright 2025.
-Chris Auger...
+Broken It had happened at last, the boy in my class blond, messy side-part, he'd invited me along to his eleventh birthday party.
+I would be in the house I walked past playing it cool, on my not-so-fast way to school.
+I had it all planned: as the kiss chase started, I’d run off slowly, half-hearted, as he increased his pace, I’d turn my face, he’d catch hold of my hand, snatch his first kiss, and we’d be in bliss together, forever, in a fantasy land.
+Alas! on the day, it didn’t happen that way.
+The grass, once wet, hadn’t dried out yet, was long and quite slippery, before long it tripped me.
+The romance I’d lo...